 To the pot, add the potatoes and the cashew milk.
-Simmer for about 30 minutes, stirring intermittently.
+Cover and simmer for about 30 minutes, stirring intermittently.
 The soup will continue to thicken as it cooks.
 Add more broth, as needed, until desired consistency is reached.

 Once potatoes are tender (you can check by piercing with a fork), serve soup warm topped with chopped chives and shiitake bacon, and enjoy!